viamrobotics/docs/docs/fleet/provision.md

      - Click the copy icon next to **Viam server config** to copy the machine credentials configuration file.
      - Paste the `viam-server` app config when prompted.

-1. The machine will then disable the hotspot network and attempt to connected using the provided network information.
+1. The machine will then disable the hotspot network and attempt to connect using the provided network information.
    If `viam-agent` cannot establish a connection using the provided network information, the machine will create the hotspot again and continue going through steps (2-5) until a connection is successfully established.
 1. If the connection is successful, `viam-agent` installs `viam-server`.